miminame-daisuki/nhentai-scraper/README.md

 - To search for downloaded galleries by title in Finder, don't include the parts in the paranthesis `[]`.
 Ex: To search for `[artist] title`, simply type `title`.
+- Restart Docker container if some of the archives are not showing in LANraragi

 [1]: https://developer.apple.com/documentation/safari-developer-tools/enabling-developer-features
 [2]: https://nhentai.net